 No liability is recorded for nonvesting accumulating rights to receive sick pay benefits.
-Vested accumulated rights to receive sick pay benefits are not material and have been reported in the general long-term debt account group.
+Vested accumulated rights to receive sick pay benefits have not been reported in the general long-term debt account group since the amount is not material.

 Long-Term Debt - Long-term debt is recognized as a liability of a governmental fund when due or when resources have been accumulated in the debt service fund for payment early in the following year.
 For other long-term obligations, only that portion expected to be financed from expendable available financial resources is reported as a fund liability of a governmental fund.
 The remaining portion of such obligations is reported in the general long-term debt account group.
 Long-term liabilities expected to be financed from proprietary fund operations are accounted for in those funds.